 Fazil

 Fazil is an Indian director, best known for Tamil cinema.
 Fazil began their career in 1985 and has been a prominent figure in the industry for over 41 years.
-With 30 credits to their name and an average audience rating of 7.5, Fazil remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Fazil remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Fazil's career remains one of the longest and most celebrated in Tamil cinema.

 - Born